futagoza/node-child-process/README.md

 const cp = require( "@futagoza/child-process" );

 // Spawns a new process.
-cp.spawn( command, args?, options? )
+cp.spawn( command, argv?, options? )

-// Spawns a shell, executing the command inside the shell and buffering any generated output. cp.exec( command, args?, options? )
+// Spawns a shell, executing the command inside the shell and buffering any generated output. cp.exec( command, argv?, options? )

-// Same as `cp.exec`, but sends any output to the current process instead. cp.run( command, args?, options? )
+// Same as `cp.exec`, but sends any output to the current process instead. cp.run( command, argv?, options? )

 // Confirm if the given error was thrown from a spawn'ed process. cp.isSpawnError( object? )